elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	switch(config-port-prof)# end

 Notice the warning during the creation of the port-profile.
 Since we were allowing VLAN 1 (our control VLAN) we were suggested to set the system VLAN as well.
 This make perfect sense and I followed the recommendation.
 As a side note, by setting a system VLAN on a port-profile means that this VLAN will be allowed to pass through this port-profile even when the VSM is not up.
-Now to confirm the port-profile creation and it&#8217;s settings:
+Now to confirm the port-profile creation and it's settings:

 	switch# show run port-profile control-packet